 I am a full-time, award-winning artist, living and working in Albuquerque’s South Valley.
 My work is included in the Encaustic Art Museum’s permanent collection, featured in Encaustic Art in the Twenty-First Century (2016), and numerous catalogs.
 Major work was recently purchased by the Bernalillo County Art in Public Places program.

 My work has always been about identity, which I see as formed by genetics, place and language.
 I have worked primarily in encaustic and acrylic for the past twenty years.
-In 2020, my work changed dramatically.
-The Covid 19 pandemic forced me to narrow my focus to the language aspect of identity.
-The lockdown created and unexpected opportunity to learn a new medium: cold wax medium and oil to my toolbox of useful mediums.
+During the Covid 19 pandemic, I took an online course and added cold wax medium and oil to my toolbox of useful mediums.